 Besides the extraordinaire dinners, a deluxe hotdog tour, sailing, a lunch, it also includes receptions, selected transport and after parties with a range of drinks, beverages and canapés.

 All dinners include full wine/beer/cocktail menus predetermined with the respectful sommeliers, as well as mineral water, various taxes and gratuity.

 As always the guest list remains a secret to the public and will only be shared in detail amongst the participants.
-Menus and wines will be served découverte, meaning presented and discovered on the night of the dinner parties as a part of the full-blown Big Apple storytelling.
+Menus and wines will be served découverte, meaning presented and discovered on the night of the dinner parties as a part of a full culinary Kingdom-storytelling.